KDE/libqgit2/README.md

 Feel free to fork this repository to play with the library but remember it is not the official one.

-Currently updated to libgit2 0.19.0.
+libqgit2 uses libgit2 version 0.20.0.

 Compiler warnings
 =================